hyphenation/hydra/README.md

 This is Hydra, a Ruby library for hyphenation patterns.
+Supports UTF-8 input (actually, only UTF-8 at the moment).

 Work in progress.
 At the moment: just make sure you have Ruby installed with RSpec and byebug ([RVM](https://rvm.io/) is a nice tool to manage your Ruby